Morveus/shitty-vote/README.md

 # shitty-vote

-A shitty voting system without any database nor user accounts
+A self-hostable shitty voting system without any database nor user accounts

 # Setup
 - Create a "/votes" folder (or update the corresponding variable)